Canada Organic Regime Operating Manual

 - B.14.1.1 The CB shall notify immediately its CVB in cases where it plans to stop certifying organic products or it may become unable to continue to certify organic products.

-- B.14.1.2 The CB shall provide a list of holders of certifications and a list of pending applications for certification as per s.10 of the OPR to the CVB.
+- B.14.1.2 The CB shall provide to the CVB the list of holders of certifications and the list of pending applications for certification as per section 10 of the OPR.

 B.14.2 Requirements on CVB

-- B.14.2.1 The CVB shall request the CB to provide a list of holders of certifications and a list of pending applications for certification as per s.10 of the OPR when the CVB becomes aware that the CB is planning to stop certifying organic products or it may become unable to continue to certify organic products.
+- B.14.2.1 The CVB shall request the CB to provide the list of holders of certifications and the list of pending applications for certification as per section10 of the OPR when the CVB becomes aware that the CB is planning to stop certifying organic products or it may become unable to continue to certify organic products.

 - B.14.2.3 The CVB shall monitor the certification activities of this CB to ensure that it makes every effort to complete any ongoing certifications.

-- B.14.2.4 The CVB shall work with the COO and the CB to inform the operators at the appropriate time
+- B.14.2.4 The CVB shall work with the CFIA and the CB to inform the operators at the appropriate time.

-- B.14.2.5 The CVB shall send a recommendation for accreditation cancellation to the COO if the CB ceases to conduct business.
+- B.14.2.5 The CVB shall send a recommendation for accreditation cancellation to the CFIA if the CB ceases to conduct business.

-- B.14.3.1 The COO shall cancel the accreditation of the CB under s.
-9 (6) of the OPR in cases when the CB ceases to conduct business.
+- B.14.3.1 The CFIA shall cancel the accreditation of the CB under section 9 (6) of the OPR in cases when the CB ceases to conduct business.

-- B.14.3.2 The COO and the CVB shall work together to ensure that all the proper actions are taken as per the OPR.
+- B.14.3.2 The CFIA and the CVB shall work together to ensure that all the proper actions are taken as per the OPR.

 B.14.4 Requirements on the operators

-- B.14.4.1 It the responsibility of the operator to apply to a new Certification body within the time prescribed in Section 12 of the OPR and follow the steps as described in C 2.8. if they wish to continue their certification.
+- B.14.4.1 It the responsibility of the operator to apply to a new CB within the time prescribed in section 12 of the OPR and follow the steps as described in part C 2.8.of the COR Manual if they wish to continue their certification.

 - Date modified: